pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_VMWare.md

 ### Setup and config at the first time

-After importing the image into ESXi, you only have to select the correct virtual network interface before launching the machine.
-Go to `Your Image >> Settings >> Network`: Adapter 1 is already bound to a bridged adapter, choose the correct name for the adapter you want to use and click `OK`.

-_Warning:_ even if the correct Name is already shown, click on it and validate, or you won't be able to start the VM (it is a known issue with the VirtualBox UI that is still there in 6.0.14).
+To create a new VM from the image:

+- Log in your web interface
+- Go to the `Virtual Machines` section
+- Click on Create/Register VM

+A creation wizard pops up.

+- In `Select creation type`, choose `Deploy a virtual machine from an OVF or OVA file`
+- In second page, choose a name and upload **both** the `*.ovf` and the  `*-disk1.vmdk` files
+- Choose correct network and disk provisioning
+- Click on `Finish` and wait until creation is complete

 At first boot, a script is launched to verify network settings and start the installer.
 You can then interact with a specific Cells service via a web browser to setup and configure your instance.

-For your convenience, we display (in the VM console accessed from your VirtualBox GUI) the full correct URL you have to use to access this post installation configuration service - formatted as `https://<DN or IP>/`.
+For your convenience, we display (in the VM console accessed from your ESXi GUI) the full correct URL you have to use to access this post installation configuration service - formatted as `https://<DN or IP>/`.

 > Note: A self-signed certificate is used by default, ignore the warning message on your web browser.